 Ok, I am careless and it’s been happening a few times on my trips now.
 I’ve been trying hard not to but oh god, some old habits don’t die!

 When I was at Kelam Cave in Perlis, I walked into the cave for about 300M and realised that my motorcycle keys are no longer in my pockets and rushed back to my motorcycle.
-The panic moment kicks in when I don’t see the keys at the motorcycle or anywhere surrounding it.
+The panic moment kicks in when I don’t see the keys to the motorcycle or anywhere surrounding it.

 Whilst I was thinking, I was looking at the photo album on my phone and checked on the first photo that I captured here.
-I then saw the photo below and zoomed it.
-Guess what, I saw where I placed the keys when I first took photo of this cave signage!
+I then saw the photo below and zoomed in.
+Guess what, I saw where I placed the keys when I first took a photo of this cave signage!
 LUCKY!!! it’s still there.

 Travel Log

 If you want to read about my daily summary notes for this trip, go to my Facebook page and find the posts between 15th-30th December 2020.
-Also, to view full photo album of this tour, click here.
+Also, to view the full photo album of this tour, click here.

 Day 1